-How much does your blog earn in revenue yearly or month?
+How much does your blog earn in revenue yearly or monthly?

-I have two main sites that earn substantial income.
-My income is steadily rising from quarter to quarter but at this moment I anticipate to gross around $45k for 2014.
+I have two main sites that earn a substantial income.
+My income is steadily rising from quarter to quarter but at this moment I anticipate grossing around $45k for 2014.

-Did you ever think of giving up and if so what what helped you to continue?
+Did you ever think of giving up and if so what helped you to continue?

 What tips/techniques did you use to get your blog noticed?

 I think the biggest thing that is still true today is being genuine.
 Even if it’s not what other people want you to say, being real earns you respect and trust from people who will then tell others about your site and keep coming back themselves.

 Please share any personal information about your family, where you reside, how they support you, etc.